About Dentist Seeker

-SmileFinder is a free, family-focused directory of HRSA-funded community health centers offering affordable pediatric and family dental care across the United States.
+Dentist Seeker is a free, family-focused directory of HRSA-funded community health centers offering affordable pediatric and family dental care across the United States.

-Why we built SmileFinder
+Why we built Dentist Seeker

 About 1 in 5 American children has untreated tooth decay, and the gap is widest among families on Medicaid, families without dental insurance, and families living in rural areas.
 The federal community health center network — over 18,000 sites nationwide — is built to serve exactly these families, but parents often don't know it exists, can't easily find the nearest site, or aren't sure whether the center actually offers dental services for kids.

-SmileFinder solves that with one simple, fast, free directory.
+Dentist Seeker solves that with one simple, fast, free directory.
 Every clinic in our database is sourced directly from the HRSA Health Center Service Delivery and Look-Alike Sites dataset (18,832 active sites as of July 2026), filtered to only the federally-qualified health centers that are required to provide pediatric and family dental services as part of their core service set.

 Where our data comes from